A Guide to Polished Concrete

 Lower Budget

-If you’re on a tight budget, simple polishing without additional treatments such as dyeing or staining is the most cost-effective option.
-This involves basic one-time grinding.
+If you’re on a tight budget, consider simple polishing without additional treatments such as dyeing or staining.
+This involves basic one-time grinding of a concrete floor.

 Medium Budget

 Homeowners with a medium budget can explore decorative options, such as staining and higher-level concrete grinding.
-These treatments mimic the appearance of natural materials and add more appeal to your home.
+These treatments mimic the appearance of natural materials and make your home more aesthetically appealing.

 High Budget